-Friday 1 April - Tuesday 17 May 2016: Congressional District Conventions.
+Friday 1 April - Tuesday 17 May 2016 (presumably): Congressional District Conventions.
 3 National Convention District Delegates are elected, according to the results of the Presidential Caucuses, in each of the state's 6 Congressional Districts.

-Before Wednesday 18 May 2016 (presumably): State Convention.
+Before Circa May 2016 (date not set): State Convention.
 The 25 At-Large National Convention Delegates are according to the results of the Presidential Caucuses.

 The 3 party leaders, the National Committeeman, the National Committeewoman, and the chairman of the Kentucky's Republican Party, will attend the convention as bound delegates by virtue of their position.

 On 9 February 2015, Senator Rand Paul (Republican, Kentucky) asked the Republican Party of Kentucky to hold a Presidential Caucus prior to the May partisan and Presidential primary election.
 Kentucky does not allow a candidate to appear on the ballot twice and Senator Paul may want to run for President and for re-election in the May primary.